Our Technology

 Development of solar reactor prototype for on-sun testing in 2023

-Pilot plant construction and operation in 2025
+Pilot plant construction H1 2025 and operation through mid-2026

-Pilot Plant Rendering
+Roseworthy Pilot Plant Progression

 Watch our video